joaoaugustolaner/MapFemRS/README.md

 Is a project that aims to collaborate with the initative Open Data to create a better understanding and visualization of the numbers of feminicide in Rio Grande do Sul.

-> Warning!
+> [!WARNING]
-The data presented here may contain highly sensitive information for some people.
+> The data presented here may contain highly sensitive information for some people.
 We highly recommend caution when proceeding.

 ## How to Run:
 TODO: